Aluminum Alloy 7075 (UNS A97075)

 Applications of Aluminum 7075

-• Automotive: Aluminum 7075 finds applications in the automotive industry, particularly in high-performance vehicles.
-It is used in suspension components, chassis parts, wheels, and other areas where lightweight construction and strength are important for improved performance.
+• Automotive: Used in high-performance vehicles for suspension components, chassis parts, wheels, and other areas where lightweight construction and strength are crucial for improved performance.

 Similar Alloys